-in case of financial asset recognition measured at depreciated cost, the difference between the asset's carrying amount and the amount of the consideration received and receivable is recognised in profit or loss. furthermore, in the event that recognition of debt investment measured at FVTOCI ceases, cumulative profit or loss previously accumulated in the investment revaluation reserve is reclassified to profit or loss, except in case of equity instruments for which the FVTOCI option has been selected.
+In case of derecognition of financial asset recognition measured at amortized cost, the difference between the asset's carrying amount and the amount of the consideration received, and receivable is recognised in profit or loss. furthermore, in the event that recognition of debt investment measured at FVTOCI ceases, cumulative profit or loss previously accumulated in the investment revaluation reserve is reclassified to profit or loss, except in case of equity instruments for which the FVTOCI option has been selected.

-(vii) End of financial asset recognition
+(vii) Derecognition of financial assets